 Create a Classic Fall Table Setting

 Pumpkins are essential element in fall table settings.
-We love the mix of rustic burlap, graphic napkins, and simple stoneware dishes at this fall table.
+We love the mix of rustic burlap, graphic napkins, and simple stoneware dishes at these fall dining table place settings.
 A hollowed gourd used as a candle holder at each place is an easy, DIY idea that completely upgrades the look.
 Full, red foliage ties all the elements together.

 Set Up a Family-Style Meal

-The best way to set up your fall table?
+The best way to set up your Thanksgiving table settings?
 Food first!
 Simple china place settings make way for the real stars of the party.
 Without having to leave the table for seconds, guests can linger over dinner, dessert, and conversation.
 This is also a great option if you have limited kitchen space.